linneadahlgren/grabben/README.md

 This repository contains all the necessary files to run and use the Clawstrophobia system.
 Info about the main folders.

 - Styrenhet: contains the arduino code for the embedded system
-- Android: contains the android studios project for the app
+- Android - pilla bli/GrabbenTest: contains the android studios project for the app
 - Server: contains the eclipse project for the server
 - Joystick: contains the eclipse project for a client with a joystick